Basic Considerations and Questions

 Have you and the defendant tried to resolve the dispute on a friendly basis?
 If you haven't done so before suing, why not try?
 At the very least, you should ask the defendant for the legal remedy that you hope the judge will award you.

-Are you able to give the other person some incentive to perform?
-If he or she owes you money, you might consider offering to accept less than the full amount, if it's paid right away.
+Are you able to give the other person some incentive to settle the dispute?
+If he or she owes you money, you might consider offering to accept less than the full amount, if itís paid right away.
 If you owe money, it may be worth paying a bit more than you feel you owe, just to end the dispute.
 If the dispute goes to court and results in a judgment against you, the amount you owe may be increased by court costs and interest, and the judgment will be noted in your credit record.

-If there's no dispute about the amount you owe, but you simply can't pay the entire debt at one time, consider offering to make monthly or weekly payments until the debt is paid.
-(Even after the case is decided, the judge can authorize payment by weekly or monthly installments.)
+If thereís no dispute about the amount you owe, but you simply canít pay the entire debt at one time, consider offering to make monthly or weekly payments until the debt is paid.
+(Even after the case is decided, the judge can authorize payment by weekly or monthly installments.

-- Small Claims Adviser—Small claims advisers provide free individual personal advisory services to small claims disputants.
+- Small Claims Adviser—Small claims advisers provide free, individual, personal advisory services to small claims disputants.
 The law requires each county to provide a small claims advisory service.
-Some advisers are available only by phone, others by e_mail, while others may be visited in an office setting.
+Some advisers are available only by phone, others by e-mail, while others may be visited in an office setting.
 Some advisory services provide recorded advice by phone.
-Some advisory services provide in person workshops.
+Some advisory services provide in-person workshops.
 All small claims advisers provide information regarding the procedural rules.
 Some will also assist you in preparing your case.
 To locate your local small claims adviser, contact the local small claims clerk or look in your telephone directory.
-The small claims advisory services of all counties are listed in the Web sites of the Department of Consumer Affairs at www.dca.ca.gov/consumer/mediation_programs.shtml, and of the Judicial Council at www.courts.ca.gov/selfhelp-advisors.htm.
+The small claims advisory services of all counties are listed in the Web sites of the Department of Consumer Affairs at http://www.dca.ca.gov, and of the Judicial Council at www.courtinfo.ca.gov/ selfhelp/smallclaims/scbycounty.htm..

 - Publications — Small claims court procedural rules are summarized and explained in a Department of Consumer Affairs publication entitled Consumer Law Sourcebook: Small Claims Court Laws & Procedures.
 While the Consumer Law Sourcebook is written principally for judges and small claims advisers, some disputants find it useful.
 Most county law libraries make reference copies available to the public.
 Your county law library may also have books on the subject of your claim.
-Materials published by the Department of Consumer Affairs can be ordered from its Consumer Information Center at (800) 952-5210, or its Policy and Publications Development Office at (866) 320-8652 or (916) 574-7378.
+Materials published by the Department of Consumer Affairs can be ordered from its Consumer Information Center at (800) 952-5210, or its Office of Publications, Design & Editing at (866) 320-8652.
+If you have access to a computer, you can print a copy of The Small Claims Court: A Guide to Its Practical Use (this handbook) by visiting the website of the Department of Consumer Affairs at www.dca.ca.gov.

-- Internet Resources — The internet offers countless sources of information.
-If you don't have access to the internet at home, visit your public library.
-The Judicial Council's self-help Web sites offer assistance in both English and Spanish: www.courts.ca.gov/selfhelp-smallclaims.htm (California Courts Self Help Center).
+- Internet Resources — The Internet offers countless sources of information.
+If you donít have access to the Internet at home, visit your public library.
+The Judicial Councilís self-help websites offer assistance in both English and Spanish: www.courtinfo.ca.gov/ (California Courts Self Help Center).

 Court forms can be viewed and printed at the Judicial Council's self-help Web sites listed above.